BioPIM/BPL/README.md

 ## Example

-Here is a simple example of calculating the checksum of a buffer, as this is an example provided in the UPMEM documentation.
+We will now compare the BPL with the use of the UPMEM SDK on a simple example of vector checksum computation.

 ### Using the UPMEM SDK

-For the the UPMEM SDK version, here is the [the DPU part](https://sdk.upmem.com/2023.2.0/032_DPURuntimeService_HostCommunication.html#memory-interface) (with all comments removed):
+The example is taken from the official UPMEM SDK documentation.
+Here is the [the DPU part](https://sdk.upmem.com/2023.2.0/032_DPURuntimeService_HostCommunication.html#memory-interface) (with all comments removed) that implements the algorithm:

 ```c
 #include <mram.h>